gabrielalewandowska/pet-shelter-project/README.md

 - Any other ideas you might come up with

 ----
-Due to time constraints I was not able to make the website responsive, so if I have more time to work on this project in future, I would like to improve the layout using CSS Flex Box or grid system.
+Since I had only six days to finish the project, I was not able to make the website responsive, which is something I would like to improve in future.